ostern42/CamBridge/WISDOM_META.md

 ---

-*"Making the improbable reliably simple - one tab-complete at a time!"*
+*"Making the improbable reliably simple - one deleted interface at a time!"*

-*Master reference for CamBridge v0.7.17 - Config validation complete!*
+*Master reference for CamBridge v0.7.18 - Direct dependencies everywhere!*